taseenw/taseenw/README.md

   • In the Specialization: Management and Business System

-  • Well versed in many languages; PHP, Python, C, JavaScript, SQL and more!
+  • Well versed in many languages; PHP, Python, C, Java, JavaScript, SQL and more!

 ⚠️ My University work can't be shown publically but are avaliable to be reviewed privately ⚠️